FlandreDaisuki/Patchouli/README.en.md

 2018-06-03 v4.1.1

-- Fix bookmark threshold decrease too fast to stuck UI.
-This fix will slow the crawler speed a little.
+- Fix the UI stucks when bookmark threshold decreased too fast (e.g. 1k to 0)
+   - This fix will slow the crawler speed a little

 2018-06-01 v4.1.0